 The proposed GT facility at Kirtland AFB would be accessed directly from Pennsylvania Street and Wyoming Boulevard.
 Within the SATCOM GT facility, new gravel roads would provide vehicle access to each of the new structures.
 Minimal leveling would be required prior to construction, and vegetation would be removed.
 All 15 acres are anticipated to be disturbed through clearing, grading, and/or equipment laydown and staging.
 Construction of the GT facility is anticipated to take 18 months with an operational lifespan of approximately 25 years.
+The GT facility would be decommissioned after the operational lifespan, and the project site would be returned to preconstruction conditions.
 Following construction, the site would be reseeded with native vegetation, and routine ground maintenance would occur, as needed.
 Routine ground maintenance is expected to include the removal of unwanted vegetation, such as tumbleweeds, and should be defined to a standard in a host-tenant agreement.